unlearning-challenge/unlearning-challenge.github.io/_posts/2023-12-06-competition-ended.md

 The competition has now ended.
 You can read about winning submissions in [kaggle's discussion board](https://www.kaggle.com/competitions/neurips-2023-machine-unlearning/discussion).

-We'll soon be releasing more details about the competition, as well as the code for the evaluation metric.
+We'll soon be releasing more details about the competition, as well as the code for the evaluation metric in the next couple of months.
 Stay tuned!

 {% if page.comments %}
 <div id="disqus_thread"></div>